AplaProject/apla-docs-en/source/topics/templates2.rst

         Icon.

-    .. describe:: Vde
+    .. describe:: Obs

-        This parameter that defines the transition to a virtual ecosystem.
-If ``Vde: true``, then the link redirects to VDE; if ``Vde: false``, then the link redirects to the blockchain; if the parameter was not specified, then it is defined based on where the menu was loaded.
+        This parameter that defines the transition to an off-blockchain server.
+If ``Obs: true``, then the link redirects to an OBS; if ``Obs: false``, then the link redirects to the blockchain; if the parameter was not specified, then it is defined based on where the menu was loaded.

 Example